SleepingTalent/wildfly-domain-docker/README.md

 * **WILDFLY_MANAGEMENT_USER** : User for the management endpoint.
 Defaults to "admin".
 * **WILDFLY_MANAGEMENT_PASSWORD** : Password for the management endpoint.
 Defaults to "admin".
-* **SERVER_GROUP** : Group for the server when starting a host controller.
-Mandatory when starting a host controller
+* **SERVER_GROUP** : Group for the server when starting a host controller, also used when deploying an artifact to the domain.
+Defaults to "main-server-group"
 * **CONTROLLER_TYPE** : Defines the controller type to start defaults to **_domain_**
+* **WAIT_TIME_SECS** : Defines the time to wait before attempting to deploy the artifact.
+Defaults to "30"
+* **ARTIFACT_NAME** : Defines the name of the artifact to copy and deploy.
+Defaults to  "node-info.war"